SecureIdentityAlliance/osia/src/doc/annexes/dataformat.rst

 Data Format
 ===========

-:todo:`Conventions about data format in the interface: json, standards for date, images; structure of biographic data`
+:todo:`TBD: Conventions about data format in the interface: json, standards for date, images; structure of biographic data`